 Quick links for this article

 Engineering offers good employment prospects, the opportunity to see tangible results from your hard work and healthy salaries.
-At the top of the earnings table, chartered engineers earn an average (median) salary of £63,000.

 Do you have the right skills to be an engineer?
 And would the industry suit you and offer the lifestyle you'd like?